-Higher Risk, Higher (Expected) Return
+Higher Risk, Higher Potential Return

 How Much Risk Should You Take?

-When choosing a risk level, you want to first look at the goals you have (buying a house, saving for college, and retiring, to name a few), as well as how many years will it be before you need the money for each goal.
+When determining a level or risk that you’re comfortable with, you want to first look at the goals you have (buying a house, saving for college, and retiring, to name a few), as well as how many years will it be before you need the money for each goal.
 That’s called a “time horizon.”

 What Types of Risk Are There?

 There are several types of risk that every investor should be aware of.
 Here are a few: